Photos of all our past walks and videos for most (don't miss the chaotic video) at Barbary Castle can be found here.

 Melody goes to a wedding

-In 40 years of owning Bassets I have had many strange requests but none like we received in early June.
+In 40 years of owning Bassets I have had many strange requests but none like we received in last summer.
 "I am getting married in three weeks time and my girlfriend grew up with Bassets and is in absolute awe every time she sees one.
 Do you know anyone in N Somerset who might be able to come along after the wedding for the photography bit?
 It will be a secret from her."

 So we did.
 Fortunately the groom had to swiftly explain that Melody was on hire, not a wedding present . . .